-- As well as vegan and vegetarian the menu also includes meat options, I tried both (over the two nights, I’m not that greedy) A chicken wrap with black beans, melted cheese, brown rice, Mexican sauce and sour cream, and then a vegan pizza with tomato, coriander, chilli and avocado both were absolutely delicious.
+- As well as vegan and vegetarian the menu also includes meat options, I tried both – a chicken wrap with black beans, melted cheese, brown rice, Mexican sauce and sour cream, and then a vegan pizza with tomato, coriander, chilli and avocado both were absolutely delicious.

 - Dellz Uptown will let you bring your own wine but if you don’t carry a bottle in the car as we do, you can buy a glass for $5.

 - A meal for 4 at Dellz Uptown costs us $46 when we brought our own wine and $62 when we drank theirs.
 It has a very nice vibe with easy going, kind staff.
 Get the window seat and watch the Charleston locals going about their evening on the busy street.

 My teenagers loved it and all the while I don’t think they ever guessed we were in a vegan restaurant.

 - If you are in town and can’t be bothered to drive you are not going to regret going to the Brown Dog Deli for dinner.
 The deli has two branches in Charleston, we went to the Calhoun street branch.
 It is open until 10 pm.

 - This long narrow eatery has high ceilings, fabulous music, a relaxed atmosphere and superb food.
 There is something here to please everyone.

 - My 13-year-old daughter is pretty fussy and was delighted to find she could build her own hot dog.